All Episodes

 Exactly.

-Uh I I've scrutinized to a ridiculous degree.
+I've scrutinized to a ridiculous degree.

 It's just full transparency.

-We're not gonna be perfect.
+We're not going to be perfect.

 That's what matters.

-Not that You don't make mistakes, but they fix the mistakes very fast.
+Not that you don't make mistakes, but they fix the mistakes very fast.

 We got it up on X. We've got it on FoxNation.com.

-We're putting it everywhere and um and thank all of you.
+And thank all of you.

 It was such a great experience.